taskforcesh/bullmq/docs/gitbook/guide/rate-limiting.md

 ### Manual rate-limit

 Sometimes is useful to rate-limit a queue manually instead of based on some static options.
-For example, if you have an API that returns 429 (Too many requests), and you want to rate-limit the queue based on that response.
+For example, you may have an API that returns `429 Too Many Requests`, and you want to rate-limit the queue based on that response.

-For this purpose, you can use the worker method **rateLimit** like this:
+For this purpose, you can use the worker method **`rateLimit`** like this:

 ```typescript
 import { Worker } from 'bullmq';